gnieboer/tsp-redesign/_funds/L-income.md

 Fund_order: 7
 Fund_subtitle:
 Fund_objective: The L Income Fund’s investment objective is to achieve a low level of growth with a high emphasis on preservation of assets.
 Unlike the other four L Funds, the L Income Fund's asset allocation does not change quarterly.
 However, like the other funds, it is rebalanced daily to maintain its target investment mix.
+Fund_recommendation: L Income - Based on the year you were born, the L Income Fund may be a good choice for you because it provides the most conservative investment mix, while still offering you some diversification.
 questions:
   - question: Why should I invest in the L Income Fund?
     answer: You should consider investing in the L Income Fund if you are currently withdrawing money from your TSP account in monthly payments or you plan to begin withdrawing money before 2019.